 - a.
 Test to ensure there are no grounded, shorted, or open pathways.
 Measure the resistance of each connection to ground and ensure it does not exceed five ohms. - b.
-Check each cable at the transmitter or receiver connection for continuity, shorts, and grounds on the conductor and on the shield prior to connection to equipment.
-Do not connect assemblies failing these tests to equipment.
+Check each antenna assembly and cable at the transmitter or receiver connection for continuity, shorts, and grounds on the conductor and on the shield prior to connection to equipment.
+Do not connect assemblies failing these tests to equipment. - c.
+Test radio emission frequency and band width of each transmitter to ensure proper operation on the assigned frequency. - d.
+Test the system for specified functions in accordance with the Contract Drawings, specifications, and the manufacturer's O&M manual. - e.

-- c.
-Test each input to and output from each DACT, including transmission of trouble, supervisory, and alarm signals across both the first and second telephone lines at each location, and verify proper reception at the supervising station. - [d.
-Test operation of each interface device. - le.
-Test operation of each protected premises control unit zone. - f.
-Test operation of supervisory features. - g.
-Test operation of all features of each fire alarm receiving and control system component and each supervising station fire alarm receiving and control system as a whole. - h.
 Test both primary power and secondary power.
-Verify, by test, the secondary power system is capable of operating the system for the time period and in the manner specified. - i.
-Determine that the system is operable under trouble conditions as specified. - j.
-Visually inspect wiring. - k.
-Test the battery charger and batteries. - 1.
-Verify that red-line as-built drawings are accurate. - m.
-Test all functions of the CAD system to verify proper programming and operation.
+Verify, by test, the secondary power system is capable of operating the system for the time period and in the manner specified. - f.
+Test all functions of each radio fire alarm transmitter. - [ g.
+Test operation of each interface device. - ] h.
+Test operation of each protected premises control unit zone. - i.
+Test operation of supervisory features. - j.
+Test operation of all features of each supervising station radio fire alarm receiving and control system component and each supervising station radio fire alarm receiving and control system as a whole. - k.
+Test both primary power and secondary power.
+Verify, by test, the secondary power system is capable of operating the system for the time period and in the manner specified. - 1.
+Determine that the system is operable under trouble conditions as specified. - m.
+Visually inspect wiring. - n.
+Test the battery charger and batteries. - o.
+Verify that red-lined as-built drawings are accurate. - p.
+Test all functions of the computer-aided dispatch (CAD) system to verify proper programming and operation.

-- 3.6 CLOSEOUT ACTIVITIES - [3.6.1 Final QFPE Certification Letter
+3.6 CLOSEOUT ACTIVITIES

+[3.6.1 Final QFPE Certification Letter

-NOTE: The final QFPE Certification Letter is intended to be provided when a single QFPE has been hired to oversee all fire protection and life safety components of a given project.
+intended to be provided when a single QFPE has been hired to oversee all fire protection and life safety components of a given project.
 The letter should not be submitted until all fire protection and life safety systems have been completely installed and tested, not just the fire alarm reporting system.
 This paragraph is likely more appropriate to place in a division 01 specification section rather than each individual fire protection or life safety component section.

 Following successful completion of all acceptance testing, including resolution of all punch list items, provide a certification letter from the QFPE, bearing his or her Professional Engineer seal and signature, attesting to the proper installation and successful testing of all fire protection and life safety systems in the [building][project].
-Submit the Final QFPE Certification Letter no later than [seven][] days after the successful completion of final acceptance testing and resolution of all punch list items.
+Submit the Final QFPE Certification Letter no later than [seven][\\\\] days after the successful completion of final acceptance testing and resolution of all punch list items.